slady/Java-8-tutorial/README.md

 # Java-8-tutorial
-Java 8 tutorials and examples
+This is a git repository for Java 8 tutorials and examples.

+You can read more about them at [java.ps](https://www.java.ps/)